 Customers with Advance Purchase ticket (your ticket will say ‘AP Northern only’) have a number of options:

-Advance tickets can use their ticket for trains on either Sunday 25 March or Tuesday 27 March for tickets dated Monday 26 March and either Wednesday 28 March or Friday 30 March for tickets dated Thursday 29 March.
-Customers are advised to travel close to their original booked train times on these days
+Customers can use their ticket for trains on either Friday 19 October or Sunday 21 October, but are advised to travel close to their original booked train times on these days.

 We have also arranged ticket acceptance on a number of other train operators to help Northern customers with Advance Purchase tickets (your ticket will say AP Northern only).

-On Monday 26 and Thursday 29 March the following operators will accept these tickets: Arriva Trains Wales, Cross Country, East Midland Trains, TransPennine Express, Grand Central, Hull Trains, Virgin Trains East Coast and Virgin Trains West Coast.
+On Saturday 20 October the following operators will accept these tickets: Cross Country, East Midlands Trains, TransPennine Express, Transport for Wales, Grand Central, Hull Trains, London North Eastern Railway and Virgin Trains.
 Customers are advised to travel as close as possible to the original booked train times on these days.

-Non-season ticket holders who decide not to travel on 26 or 29 March are entitled to a full refund, if their origin station or destination station is on the Northern network, with no admin fee charged.
+Non-season ticket holders who decide not to travel on 20 October are entitled to a full refund, if their origin station or destination station is on the Northern network, with no admin fee charged.
 This should be applied for from the original point of sale.

 Customers with Northern season tickets* who decide not to travel due to strike action, can also claim compensation on the days they do not travel.
 These claims can be made using Northern’s Delay Repay process.